The field of moduli of plane curves

 As we will see, a subgroup of $\PGL_{3}$ is critical if it might give an obstruction to descent, while it is lucky if descent always works and as a bonus we may descend to $\PP^{2}$, as opposed to a Brauer-Severi surface. \end{definition}

-\begin{remark} The large majority of finite subgroups of $\PGL_{3}$ are lucky, with the noteworthy exception of the trivial group which is not lucky nor critical, see \S\ref{sect:subgroups} for a complete list.
+\begin{remark} The large majority of finite subgroups of $\PGL_{3}$ are lucky, with the noteworthy exception of the trivial group which is not lucky nor critical; see \S\ref{sect:subgroups} for a complete list of finite subgroups of $\PGL_{3}$.
 In particular, only two non-abelian subgroups are not lucky, one if $\zeta_{12}\in k$, and the large majority of the abelian ones are lucky too. \end{remark}

 \begin{theorem} Let $Z$ be a cycle on $\PP^{2}_{K}$ with $\aut(\PP^{2}_{K},Z)\subset\PGL_{3}(K)$ finite and with field of moduli equal to $k$.
 If $\aut(\PP^{2}_{K},Z)$ is not critical, then $Z$ descends to a cycle on some Brauer-Severi surface over $k$.
 If $G$ is lucky, $Z$ descends to $\PP^{2}_{k}$.